pingcap/ossinsight/README.md

   👏 We welcome your contributions here!
 You can add a collection on our website by submitting PRs.
 Please create a `.yml` file under [the collections file path]( https://github.com/pingcap/ossinsight/tree/main/etl/meta/collections).

   [Here](https://github.com/pingcap/ossinsight/blob/main/CONTRIBUTING.md#add-a-collection) is a file template that describes what you need to include.
 We look forward to your PRs！

-* **Deep Insight**
+* **Deep Insight into some popular fields of technology**

-   Examples:
+  Share with you many deep insights into some popular fields of technology, such as open source Databases, JavaScript Framework, Low-code Development Tools and so on.

+   **Examples**:
   * [Deep Insight Into Open Source Databases](https://ossinsight.io/blog/deep-insight-into-open-source-databases)
   * [JavaScript Framework Repos Landscape 2021](https://ossinsight.io/blog/deep-insight-into-js-framework-2021)
   * [Web Framework Repos Landscape 2021](https://ossinsight.io/blog/deep-insight-into-web-framework-2021)
   * [More](https://ossinsight.io/blog) ...

+  We’ll also share the SQL commands that generate all these analytical results above each chart, so you can use them on your own on TiDB Cloud following this [10-minute tutorial](https://ossinsight.io/blog/try-it-yourself/).

-### Feature 3: Developer Analytics
+### **Feature 3: Developer Analytics**

 Insights about **developer productivity**, **work cadence**, and **collaboration** from developers' contribution behavior.